Planting Bare Rooted (Field Dug) Trees

-- Do not use fertiliser when planting bare root trees or balled trees and shrubs in the dormant months as they are dormant and don’t require fertiliser.
+- Do not use fertilizer when planting bare root trees or balled trees and shrubs in the dormant months as they are dormant and don’t require fertilizer.

-- Fertilise in spring with a slow release fertiliser such as Devotion™ Time Release Fertiliser.
-Work it into the surface of the ground, follow up with several applications through the year.
-Between Spring and January many planted trees and shrubs respond well to the application of foliar feed such as thrive, Devotion™ Liquid Leaf & Stem Food.
+- Fertilize in spring with a slow-release fertilizer such as Devotion™ Time Release Fertiliser.
+Work it into the surface of the ground, and follow up with several applications throughout the year.
+Between Spring and January, many planted trees and shrubs respond well to the application of foliar feed.
 This can be mixed as per instructions.
-It should be applied with a watering can or spray pack to the foliage & stems, respray every week or two.
+It should be applied with a watering can or spray pack to the foliage & stems, and respray every week or two.
 This is best done in the cool of the morning or evening when evaporation is low.

 Recent Plant Specials

 Magnolia 'Exmouth' 20" Pot

 Brachychiton 'Queensland Bottle Tree' 12" Pot (Eco Grade)